afreefaw/flash-card-api/README.md

 # Flashcards API

 A simple spaced repetition flashcard API that helps you learn and retain information effectively.
-Cards are stored in an SQLite database and served through a REST API.
+Cards are stored in a database (supports both SQLite and PostgreSQL) and served through a REST API.

 ## Features